sali72/my-net-worth/README-GUIDE.md

       "timestamp": "2024-12-03T11:03:20.141111"
     }
     ```

-- 🔴 After registration if you want to get your access token you can login using your credentials
+- 🔴 After registration, if you want to get your access token, you can log in using your credentials.

     example curl request:

     ```bash
     curl -X 'POST' \
       'http://127.0.0.1:8000/login' \